linhtpham09/cipc/README.md

 *If data is not correct, please email linh.pham@yale.edu , open to changes and updating versions

 Data collected from the 2019 Workforce Innovation and Opportunity Act Annual Report (https://cwdb.ca.gov/wp-content/uploads/sites/43/2020/12/PY-2019-WIOA-AnnualReport_ACCESSIBLE.pdf)
+*Not all areas were included due to severe gaps and blanks